MySQL to Elasticsearch

 | GEOMETRY |

-| Check Item | Check Content |
+| Check item | Check content |

 |---|---|

-| Source Data Source Connection Check | Check the status of the source data source gateway, instance accessibility, and accuracy of username and password |
+| Source Data Source Connection Check | Checks the source data source gateway status, instance accessibility, username, and password. |

-| Target Data Source Connection Check | Check the status of the target data source gateway, instance accessibility, and accuracy of username and password |
+| Target Data Source Connection Check | Checks the target data source gateway status, instance accessibility, username, and password. |

-| Target Database Permission Check | Check if the account permissions in the target database meet the requirements |
+| Target Database Permission Check | Checks whether the target database account has the required permissions. |

-| Source Database Permission Check | Check if the account permissions in the source database meet the requirements |
+| Source Database Permission Check | Checks whether the source database account has the required permissions. |

-| Check if Source Database log_slave_updates is Supported | Check if log_slave_updates is set to ON when the source database is a slave |
+| Check if Source Database log_slave_updates is Supported | Checks whether log_slave_updates is set to ON when the source database is a standby database. |

-| Source Data Source and Target Data Source Version Check | Check if the versions of the source database and target database are compatible |
+| Source Data Source and Target Data Source Version Check | Checks whether the source and target database versions are compatible. |

-| Check if Source Database is Enabled with Binlog | Check if the source database is enabled with Binlog |
+| Check if Source Database is Enabled with Binlog | Checks whether Binlog is enabled for the source database. |

-| Check if Source Database Binlog Format is Supported | Check if the binlog format of the source database is 'ROW' |
+| Check if Source Database Binlog Format is Supported | Checks whether the source database binlog_format is ROW. |

-| Check if Source Database binlog_row_image is Supported | Check if the binlog_row_image of the source database is 'FULL' |
+| Check if Source Database binlog_row_image is Supported | Checks whether the source database binlog_row_image is FULL. |

-| Target Database Data Existence Check | Check if data exists for the objects to be replicated in the target database |
+| Target Database Data Existence Check | Checks whether data already exists for the objects to be replicated in the target database. |